Presento: Public Speaking Preparation Platform Case Study

 Persona of Siska, a bootcamp mentor who use public speaking to deliver material to her students.

-Even though there are no direct competitors for Presento that were found, there are several tools that directly inspired Presento: video call apps, calendar apps, and content curation services.
-Here are the inspiration we took:
+Even though there are no direct competitors for Presento, there are several tools that directly inspired Presento: video call apps, calendar apps, and content curation services.
+Here are the inspiration I took:

 With the research done, competitors audited, and the inspirations captured, we can move on to the next step.

-The sketch is designed digitally using Figma.
-It is verified using usability testing and iterated once.
-Design was started as a mobile application, then scaled up for tablet and desktop as a website afterwards.
+I designed the wireframes digitally using Figma, then tested and iterated them once using usability testing.
+The design started as a mobile application, then scaled up for tablet and desktop as a website afterwards.

 Sitemap for Presento, a public speaking preparation platform